 The Australian Government, including through its network of missions and offices overseas, may invite Scholars to participate in a range of events during their Scholarship Program.

 Scholars are encouraged to share the experiences of their Scholarship Program with the NCP Secretariat, other students and their community, including through engaging with the New Colombo Plan alumni community.
-They are encouraged to participate in activities that will encourage others to participate in the New Colombo Plan and to advocate for the New Colombo Plan, as well as for the benefits of studying and undertaking work placements in the Indo-Pacific region.
+They are encouraged to participate in activities that will encourage others to participate in the New Colombo Plan and to advocate for the New Colombo Plan and its goals, including promoting the benefits of studying and undertaking work placements in the Indo-Pacific region.

 2. Scholarship Benefits

 Before applying for a New Colombo Plan Scholarship, students should consider their personal financial circumstances and ensure that undertaking a Scholarship Program will not overextend them financially.
 Exchange rates can fluctuate.
 Any money a Scholar receives for the purpose of the Scholarship Program must only be used for the purpose of the Scholarship.
 The money must not be used for any other purpose.

 The New Colombo Plan Scholarship includes: